NativeScript/docs-v7/core-concepts/navigation.md

 * `app.android.css` - CSS styles for Android.
 * `app.ios.css` - CSS styles for iOS.

 The platform qualifiers are executed during build time, while the others are executed during run time.
 For example, the app.ios.css file will not be taken in consideration when building for the Android platform.
-Contrary, the screen size qualifiers will be considered just after the application runs on a device with a specific screen size. <Comment: I do not understand using Contrary at the beginning of the sentence.
-Do you mean "On the contrary" which is similar to saying However?>
+Contrary, the screen size qualifiers will be considered just after the application runs on a device with a specific screen size.

 ### Orientation qualifiers
 * `land` - orientation is in landscape mode.